qwasi/android-sdk/README.md

 ## Push Notifications

 Qwasi supports a simplified registration for push notifications.
-Once the device is registered, if mpushEnabled wasn't true set it and then, simply call the method: public void setPushEnabled(QwasiInterface), other versions of this method exist.
+Once the device is registered, you will need to call setPushEnabled, with the boolean of the state that you desire the push to be; true for using gcm, and false for polling: public void setPushEnabled(QwasiInterface), other versions of this method exist.
 Example: